Suggested links

 Another plus is that, while uncomfortable, kratom withdrawals are not usually life-threatening, so detox and treatment can usually happen at an outpatient level.
 Outpatient treatment services mean you won’t need to stay at a treatment center during detox.

-If that’s the case, speak to your area’s primary healthcare provider or an addiction specialist to find addiction programs (inpatient and outpatient) nearby.
+If that’s the case, speak to your primary healthcare provider or an addiction specialist in your area to find addiction programs (inpatient and outpatient) nearby.
+Many people find that psychiatry is extremely helpful during the treatment process.

 Get Help for Kratom Addiction

-If you are concerned that your kratom use may have become an addiction, you can connect with the Substance Abuse and Mental Health Services Administration (SAMHSA) folks through their free helpline at 1-800-662-4357 or via their website at findtreatment.gov.
-They can help you locate an addiction counselor, physician, and/or treatment program near you.
+If you are concerned that your kratom use may have turned into an addiction, you can connect with the folks at the Substance Abuse and Mental Health Services Administration (SAMHSA) through their free helpline at 1-800-662-4357 or via their website at findtreatment.gov.
+They can help you locate an addiction counselor, physician, and other treatment options near you.

 Alternatively, you can talk to your doctor about how to approach quitting kratom and find out whether you should consider medication-assisted treatment during the detox phase.